 Actions can be created, edited, and deleted via the "Workflow Actions" function within the "Workflow" section of Admin.
 A few standard actions are provided with the default installation of the plugin.

-	From version 9.3+ workflow actions will also be available in the unified dropdown actions (both for searches and collections) under the "Edit" category.
+Workflow actions are also be available in the unified dropdown actions (both for searches and collections) under the "Edit" category.
 In order for a user to get these actions shown, ResourceSpace will use only the "wf" permissions.

 Because only wf permissions are used to show the options the users will get to a confirmation page where they will see exactly how many resources will be affected by the action they just selected.

 For example, if my collection has 3 resources out of which 1 is Archived and 2 are still Active, selecting the option to Archive them will show only 2 resources being affected (since one of them was already Archived).

 By default, all actions will appear on the resource edit page, as long as the user has write access to the 'from state' of the resource.
 It is possible to override this by allowing access to additional actions using the existing Permissions Manager function.
 This will allow users who don't have access to the 'to' state to move resources into it.

 For example, a user who can only edit resources in Pending submission and Pending review could be pushing the resource into the Active state, even if the user doesn't have edit access to the Active state.

 New workflow action management tools are available near the bottom of the permissions list.
 Ticking an action will allow the user to access this action, even when they do not have access to the 'to state' of the action.